 Congenital diaphragmatic hernia is seen in 1 out of every 2,200 to 5,000 live births.
 Most affect the left side.
 Having a parent or sibling with the condition slightly increases your risk.

-Severe breathing difficulty usually develops shortly after the baby is born, because of ineffective movement of the diaphragm and crowding of the lung tissue, which causes collapse.
-The reason why this occurs is not known.
+Severe breathing difficulty almost always develops shortly after the baby is born, because of ineffective movement of the diaphragm and crowding of the lung tissue, which causes collapse.

 Other symptoms include:

 The pregnant mother may have excessive amounts of amniotic fluid.
 Fetal ultrasound may show abdominal contents in the chest cavity.